Diversity and Inclusion

 Camp Stonewall is a truly diverse experience.
 But what exactly does that feel like on a day-to-day basis?
-Here are some ways diversity plays a role in camp life.
+Here are some ways diversity and inclusion look in camp life:

 - Counselor bunk groups (5-7 staff) have an average of 50% international counselors.

-- Campers typically have at least one roommate from another country - even at as young as grade 2!
+- Campers typically have at least one bunkmate from another country - even at as young as grade 2!

 - Participants speak many different languages.
 We work hard to foster an English-speaking environment.
 Our staff role model this behavior with English-only use.

-- Generally, daily activities include all ages/genders.
+- Generally, daily activities include all ages/gender identities.
 When we have kids particularly talented or experienced in a certain activity area, we customize "advanced" period options (in music, sports, etc.).

 - Many of our campers have been to overnight camp - and Camp Stonewall! - before.
 But in any given week, 25-40% of campers are brand new!

 - The majority of our campers stay for 2+ weeks at a time.
 But we see one-week campers every session, too!

 - Some CSW campers like to call home every night.
 Others stay with us all summer and "no news is good news!"
 Campers can decide for themselves, with family, whether they'd like to stay in touch daily.

 Camp Stonewall is extremely proud of its population that enjoys the gifts of global, gender, racial, socioeconomic, political, and experiential diversity.
 For families considering CSW for the first time, know that this inclusive experience would be a feature of your child's stay at camp.